awslabs/clickstream-analytics-on-aws/docs/en/plan-deployment/security.md

 ## IAM Roles

 AWS Identity and Access Management (IAM) roles allow customers to assign granular access policies and permissions to services and users on the AWS Cloud.
-This solution creates IAM roles that grant the solution’s AWS Lambda functions, Amazon API Gateway and Amazon Cognito or OpenID connect access to create regional resources.
+This solution creates IAM roles that grant the solution's AWS Lambda functions, Amazon API Gateway and Amazon Cognito or OpenID connect access to create regional resources.

 ## Amazon VPC